 Many parents have concerns about their single child growing up lonely or spoiled.
-Also, many negative stereotypes surround single children in society (for example, single children are thought to seek extra attention, act strangely, and be self-centered), which may increase their worries.
+Also, many negative stereotypes or misconceptions surround single children in society (for example, single children are thought to seek extra attention, act strangely, and be self-centered), which may increase their worries.

 Although having siblings has its advantages, raising a single child to be a mature, responsible, and meticulous individual is quite rewarding.
 Read this article to explore some tips that could help you raise your only child to be a wholesome adult.

 1. Maturity: Only children show high maturity levels.
 Research suggests that this has to do with only children spending considerable time with their parents and adults and behaving like adults (3).